Coleraines13/atlas-unity/README.md

 Vuforia Developer Account.

 Basic knowledge of Unity3D and C#
-.
-Instructions

-Open Unity3D and create a new project.
+1. Open Unity3D and create a new project.

-Import the Vuforia package into your project.
+2. Import the Vuforia package into your project.

-Set up Vuforia by adding a license key from your Vuforia Developer Account.
+3. Set up Vuforia by adding a license key from your Vuforia Developer Account.

-Import or create 3D models for the slingshot, targets, and environment.
+4. Import or create 3D models for the slingshot, targets, and environment.

-Add physics components to the slingshot and targets.
+5. Add physics components to the slingshot and targets.

-Implement slingshot mechanics using Unity's physics system.
+6. Implement slingshot mechanics using Unity's physics system.

-Integrate Vuforia's image target tracking to place the game in the real world.
+7. Integrate Vuforia's image target tracking to place the game in the real world.

-Test the game on supported devices.
+8. Test the game on supported devices.

 AR Unity Business Card